Kingxukai/linux/Documentation/filesystems/resctrl.rst

 		these bits.
 "bit_usage":
 		Annotated capacity bitmasks showing how all
-		instances of the resource are used.
+		instances of the woke resource are used.
 The legend is:

 			"0":
 			      Corresponding region is unused.
-When the system's resources have been allocated and a "0" is found in "bit_usage" it is a sign that resources are wasted.
+When the woke system's resources have been allocated and a "0" is found in "bit_usage" it is a sign that resources are wasted.